 They have $7,300 left, after all.

-The obvious solution for them is to look at where they can cut costs and have honest conversations about whether certain expenses are needs, wants or luxuries following the 50/30/20 rule.
+But there are still costs that can be reviewed (say housing and cars) and honest conversations to be had about whether certain expenses are needs, wants or luxuries, following the 50/30/20 rule.

-Proper financial planning should allow you to enjoy life now while making provision for your future.
+Proper financial planning should allow you to enjoy life now while making provision for your flourishing future.

 You need analysis and perspective but most importantly you need access to the right type of information to empower your financial decisions.